cocoon sandbox

 Clusters

 A cluster is a set of sandboxd nodes joined through a hashicorp/memberlist SWIM mesh.
-Gossip carries only placement hints — per-pool warm counts and each node’s data-plane address.
+Gossip carries only placement hints — per-pool warm counts, promoted-template hashes, available volume names, and each node’s data-plane address.
 Per-sandbox state never leaves its owning node, so a stale view costs at most one extra redirect, never correctness.
 A single node with no seeds is a valid mesh of one.

 Joining